hkeshani/shahnama-storyscroll/README.md

 ### Change the image
-#### Slice large-sized replacement image into tiles and upload
+#### Slice large-sized replacement image into tiles

-In a Python programming environment, use the gdal2tiles.py script to create image tiles for your new image.
-Enter: gdal2tiles.py -l -p raster -z 0-5 -w none <image> <tilesdir>
+In a Python programming environment, use the gdal2tiles.py script to create image tiles for your replacement image that are stored in a folder on your pc called "tiles".
+Enter:
+gdal2tiles.py -l -p raster -z 0-5 -w none <image> <tilesdir>
 (e.g. gdal2tiles.py -l -p raster -z 0-8 -w none ../map.png ../tiles)